 Red light districts exist in major cities (Kabukicho in Tokyo, Tobita Shinchi in Osaka).
 These areas aren't dangerous, but touts may approach you.
 A firm "no thank you" and continuing to walk is sufficient—they won't follow or harass.

 Many solo female travelers report walking home alone after midnight without incident.
 However, trust your instincts—if a situation feels wrong, remove yourself.
+Change cars, leave a bar, take a taxi, or wait in a lit convenience store until you're sure.

 Public Transport Safety